Getting Started for the Organizer

 There are three top-level participant types:

 - Performer — allowed to create music as part of the session.
 A Performer can hold any of the participant roles below.
+The Preview Edition supports up to 4 Performers per session.

 - Audience — allowed to listen only.
+The Preview Edition supports up to 2 Audience members per session.

 | Participant role | What they do |